abseil/abseil.github.io/docs/cpp/guides/container.md

 some cases, however, the STL containers may be more efficient.
 Unlike some other abstractions that Abseil provides, these containers should not be considered drop-in replacements for their STL counterparts, as there are API and/or contract differences between the two sets of containers.
-For example, the Abseil containers often do not guarantee pointer stability after insertions or deletions.
+For example, the Abseil containers often do not guarantee pointer stability[^pointer-stability] after insertions or deletions.

 The Abseil `container` library defines the following sets of containers: